Drug updated on 12/11/2024

 - In HPV-positive oropharyngeal squamous cell carcinoma (HPV(+) OPSCC), cetuximab combined with radiotherapy led to significantly shorter OS and PFS, along with increased rates of local regional failure and distant metastasis, compared to cisplatin combined with radiotherapy.

 - For metastatic colorectal cancer (mCRC), cetuximab in combination therapies improved health-related quality of life (HRQoL) compared to combination therapies without cetuximab.
-In RAS/KRAS wild-type patients, anti-EGFR therapies, including cetuximab, provided benefits in objective response rate (ORR) and R0 resection rates, with median PFS between 9.5 and 15.5 months and OS between 24.7 and 37 months.
+In RAS/KRAS wild-type patients, anti-epidermal growth factor receptor (EGFR) therapies, including cetuximab, provided benefits in objective response rate (ORR) and R0 resection rates, with median PFS between 9.5 and 15.5 months and OS between 24.7 and 37 months.

 - For metastatic colorectal cancer (mCRC), cetuximab monotherapy was associated with fewer adverse events compared to combination therapy, though it presented higher risks of dermatological and renal toxicities.
 Bevacizumab showed lower dermatological and renal adverse events than cetuximab but higher cardiovascular risks.

-- In head and neck squamous cell carcinoma (HNSCC), cetuximab combined with PD-1 inhibitors resulted in increased grade 3 or higher toxicities when combined with radiotherapy.
+- In HNSCC, cetuximab combined with PD-1 inhibitors resulted in increased grade 3 or higher toxicities when combined with radiotherapy.

-- Cetuximab demonstrated improved outcomes in HPV-negative head and neck squamous cell carcinoma (HNSCC) when combined with PD-1 inhibitors, while patients with HPV-positive oropharyngeal squamous cell carcinoma (OPSCC) experienced shorter overall survival and progression-free survival with cetuximab plus radiotherapy compared to cisplatin plus radiotherapy; in metastatic colorectal cancer (mCRC), cetuximab yielded better response rates and resection outcomes in RAS/KRAS wild-type patients but showed no significant quality-of-life benefit for KRAS mutant patients.
+- Cetuximab demonstrated improved outcomes in HPV-negative HNSCC when combined with PD-1 inhibitors, while patients with HPV-positive oropharyngeal squamous cell carcinoma (OPSCC) experienced shorter overall survival and progression-free survival with cetuximab plus radiotherapy compared to cisplatin plus radiotherapy; in metastatic colorectal cancer (mCRC), cetuximab yielded better response rates and resection outcomes in RAS/KRAS wild-type patients but showed no significant quality-of-life benefit for KRAS mutant patients.

 Product Monograph / Prescribing Information